A new advance on dimensional-aware scalar, vector and matrix operations in C++: Our Implementation

+All the methods implemented return a copy of the original vector.
+However, for methods for which the result is compatible with the calling class type, we created an in-place version of the method, which modifies the object instance.
+These methods start with the prefix \texttt{do} (e.g. \texttt{doConj()}) to be easily differentiated from the copy version of the same method.
+These methods are usually faster than those that copy data because they do not allocate additional memory for their operations.

-Our implementation makes heavy use of generic template programming, shifting the cost of the dimensional check at compiling time, removing, in principle, any run-time overhead.
-The drawback is an increased usage complexity, which may discourage non-experienced C++ developers.
-We tried to mitigate this issue providing a set of default quantity alias, which covers the most common quantities used in physics.
-This allows easy-to-remember type names to define a variable, such as:
+Our implementation heavily uses generic template programming, shifting the cost of the dimensional check at compiling time and removing, in principle, any run-time overhead.
+However, the drawback is an increased usage complexity, which may discourage non-experienced \texttt{C++} developers.
+We tried to mitigate this issue by providing custom descriptive error messages and a set of default quantity aliases covering the most common quantities used in physics.
+This approach allows easy-to-remember type names when defining a variable, such as:

-using a shorter name then its canonical name:
+which is a much shorter name than its canonical name: